metno/weatherapi-docs/doc/support.md

 Subscription implies consent to store your email address (and optionally name) for GDPR purposes.
 You can unsubscribe at any time, in which case your personal data will be deleted.

+As from Nov 2020 we have outsourced the mailing list service to a third party.
+The servers are located in the EU and covered by EU privacy laws.
+We have secured a data processing agreement which secures that your personal data will not be sold to third parties.

 ## RSS feeds

 You can also get news updates via RSS feeds.